alifirhas/cmdk-revision/src/520-535/520-The-battle-of-authority-and-power.md

 "Shut up!"
 Seeing Tyrael's speechless appearance, Imperius stood up and scolded "Demon, we are not here to argue with you!
 Tyrael, can't you see?
 Come out, he's just provoking us!"

-Tyrael also reacted, shaking his head and said "Indeed, this is an internal problem of our high-level heaven, I will not listen to your provocation!"
+Tyrael also reacted, shaking his head and said "Indeed, this is an internal problem of our High Heaven, I will not listen to your provocation!"

 As a result, when Imperius heard this, his nose was about to crook (if he had any) what is our internal problem?
 Could it be that you really want to judge me after the fact?